top of page

 I couldn’t cry, at first.
 I felt numb and confused.
 Senseless.
 People kept telling me that he lived a good life, he was an old man, he had a good family, that he died in the way everyone hopes to – peacefully, in his sleep, surrounded by cats and humans that loved him.
 It didn’t really help much.
 It doesn’t lessen the pain when someone tells you one of those cookie cutter things everyone thinks is supposed to be helpful.

-Living through the profound loss of one of the greatest loves of my life taught me how to hold space for myself and for others.
+Living through the profound loss of one of the greatest loves of my life taught me even more how to hold space for myself and for others.
 It taught me that it is possible to survive painful emotional losses.
-It taught me that my feelings are important, and anyone who couldn’t accept me for being a messy, emotional human in these moments needed to be extricated from my life.
+It taught me that my feelings are important, and valid - they're teachers and guides.
 It taught me that your friends - if they're true friends - support you.
 In losses as much as in wins, you need people around you who will sit silently while you cry, or celebrate with you genuinely.
-It taught me that we don't "get over it" nor should we put pressure on ourselves to do so.
+It taught me that we really don't "get over it" nor should we put pressure on ourselves to do so.
 Our pain becomes part of the tapestries of our lives, woven together with all of the other experiences and memories of joy and happiness.
 It creates depth of feeling.

 A photo of my grandmother & grandfather from when they were young.